 Samsung Q800A Dolby Atmos soundbar

 Very few soundbar subs perform as well as Samsung's 3.1.2 Q800A with a muscular, room-filling sound and a gut-busting bass, all contained within a relatively small package.
 Not only does the Q800A offer Dolby Atmos and DTS:X support, but it also has a broad feature set.
-Alongside two HDMI ports (one equipped with eARC) and an optical input, there’s Bluetooth and, once connected to wi-fi, you can stream via Spotify Connect and AirPlay 2, all of which can be controlled by the built-in Amazon Alexa voice assistant.
-Four stars.
+Alongside two HDMI ports (one equipped with eARC) and an optical input, there’s Bluetooth and, once connected to wi-fi, you can stream via Spotify Connect and AirPlay 2.

 Samsung Q700A Dolby Atmos soundbar